-Early History of Spokane Country Club, Spokane, WA Established June 10, 1898; Course Relocated 1911; Second Nine Completed 1914 Course Architects: 1898: Unknown; 1911: James M. Barnes; 1914: David H. Findlay?
+Early History of

+Spokane Country Club (now Kalispel Golf & Country Club), Spokane, WA

+Established June 10, 1898; First Nine Opened 7-8-1911; Second Nine Opened 1914 Course Architects: 1898: members; 1911: James M. Barnes; 1914: David H. Findlay?

 Considered the fourth oldest golf club in Washington State, Spokane Golf Club was founded on June 10, 1898.
 Newspaper accounts, however, tell that golf was being played in Spokane as early as 1894.
 A July 5, 1894 issue of the Spokane's Daily Chronicle published the following: "A new game is about to amuse Spokane.
 This game is golf, a sport which at first seems ridiculously simple but which in practice has held its victims with a strange fascination in every town where it as appeared."